 4. Don’t pee on the trail

-This is general trail etiquette as well as mountain goat safety, but if you’re hiking and you have to go, get at least 50 yards from the trail before you do so.
+This is general hiking etiquette as well as mountain goat safety, but if you’re hiking and you have to go, get at least 50 yards from the trail before you do so.
 That way, if mountain goats are drawn to the salt in your urine, it won’t entice them close to other hikers.

 5. Make noise